plotly/plotly.py/doc/python/violin.md

 ## Violin Plot with go.Violin

-If Plotly Express does not provide a good starting point, you can use the more generic function `go.Violin` from `plotly.graph_objects`.
+If Plotly Express does not provide a good starting point, you can use [the more generic `go.Violin` class from `plotly.graph_objects`](/python/graph-objects/).
 All the options of `go.Violin` are documented in the reference https://plotly.com/python/reference/#violin

 #### Basic Violin Plot